 The process for student alleged "repeat offenders", i.e. for students who are the subjects of more than one DMCA notice, is to file charges with the Judicial Office for prosecution as student misconduct.
 The process for alleged employee repeat offenders is supervisor notification.

 How to Report Alleged Copyright Infringement:

-SUNY Fredonia, a comprehensive institution in the State University of New York system, expects its faculty, staff, students and affiliates to comply with U.S. copyright laws.
-SUNY Fredonia reserves the right to remove or limit access to material posted on University-owned computers if it is alleged that U.S. copyright laws have been violated.
+Fredonia, a comprehensive institution in the State University of New York system, expects its faculty, staff, students and affiliates to comply with U.S. copyright laws.
+Fredonia reserves the right to remove or limit access to material posted on University-owned computers if it is alleged that U.S. copyright laws have been violated.
 If the University determines that U.S. copyright laws have in fact been violated, the infringing material will be permanently removed.